 - Aspiring designers can check out Designlab, a tech bootcamp that teaches students all the skills needed to launch a career as a UX designer.
 Read more about Designlab in our review.

-- Similarly, Bloc, allWomen Academy, and Memorisely have online courses in UX design and web development.
+- Similarly, Bloc, allWomen Academy, Design Sprint School, and Memorisely have online courses in UX design and web development.